|

 pointers.
 Each pointer is a block number

-cntbt There is one set of filesystem blocks forming the by-
+cntbt There is one set of filesystem blocks forming the by-block-

-The root block of this Btree is designated by the cntroot
+block of this Btree is designated by the cntroot field in

-field in the corresponding AGF block.
-The blocks are
+the corresponding AGF block.
+The blocks are linked to

 magic CNTBT block magic number, 0x41425443